Charder devices used in research

 Vitamin D and Exercise Performance in Professional Soccer Players

-A study published in PLOS ONE conducted in Greece examined the association between serum vitamin D levels and the ergometric evaluation of muscle strength, aerobic capacity, and speed in professional soccer players.
+A study published in PLOS ONE examined the association between serum vitamin D levels and the ergometric evaluation of muscle strength, aerobic capacity, and speed in professional soccer players.
 The secondary aim was to evaluate the effects of the soccer off-season period on serum vitamin D levels.

 Height of subjects was measured using the Charder HM210D Digital Height Stadiometer